mongodb/docs/source/includes/manpage-options-ssl-mongo-shell.rst

       specify :option:`--sslPEMKeyPassword`, |binary-name| will prompt
       for a passphrase.
 See :ref:`ssl-certificate-password`.

+   .. include:: /includes/ssl-supported-in-enterprise-only.rst

 .. option:: --sslCAFile <filename>

    .. versionadded:: 2.4

-   .. include:: /includes/note-general-ssl-support.rst

    Specifies the :file:`.pem` file that contains the root certificate chain from the Certificate Authority.
 Specify the file name of the :file:`.pem` file using relative or absolute paths.

+   .. include:: /includes/ssl-supported-in-enterprise-only.rst

 .. option:: --sslCRLFile <filename>

    .. versionadded:: 2.4

-   .. include:: /includes/note-general-ssl-support.rst

    Specifies the :file:`.pem` file that contains the Certificate Revocation List.
 Specify the file name of the :file:`.pem` file using relative or absolute paths.

+   .. include:: /includes/ssl-supported-in-enterprise-only.rst

 .. option:: --sslFIPSMode

    .. versionadded:: 2.4

-   .. include:: /includes/note-general-ssl-support.rst

    When specified, |binary-name| will use the FIPS mode of the installed OpenSSL library.
 Your system must have a FIPS compliant OpenSSL library to use :option:`--sslFIPSMode`.

+   .. include:: /includes/ssl-supported-in-enterprise-only.rst

 .. option:: --sslAllowInvalidCertificates

    .. versionadded:: 2.5.4

-   .. include:: /includes/note-general-ssl-support.rst

    Bypasses the validation checks for server certificates and allows the use of invalid certificates.
 When using the :setting:`sslAllowInvalidCertificates` setting, MongoDB logs as a warning the use of the invalid certificate.

+   .. include:: /includes/ssl-supported-in-enterprise-only.rst